• Skip to primary navigation

 Duck: (not) just for quacks

 Far beyond its meat, ducks have a lot to offer.
-The duck is a very versatile item that may be used in a variety of culinary recipes.
+Duck is a very versatile protein that is fabulous in a variety of culinary recipes.

 Many people won't cook duck because they are so fatty.
 Ducks are semi-aquatic animals, so to assist them in floating and keep them warm in the water, they have a thick layer of fatty tissue.